Tokol/PhoneBook/README.md

 #steps to use it
 1) clone it
 2) go to directory of project
-3) enter command "npm install" done!!
+3) enter command "npm install"
+4) i) to run on ios device hit command "react-native run-ios" ii) to run on android device hit command "react-native run-android"